Data and Phone Wiring, Structured Cabling, Networking Wiring

-Prevent network bottleneck with expertly designed network and certified cabling
+Prevent network bottlenecks with expertly designed networks and certified cabling

 The majority of networks found in typical businesses have grown organically over time with the growth of the organization.
 However, in all of these there comes a time when needs of the business outgrow what the network can offer.
 A poorly designed computer network can bring your business to a standstill and decrease productivity.

-Data and phone/voice cabling installations require knowledge of network concepts, protocols, and testing equipment.
-If improperly designed, your data cabling physical infrastructure could be the bottleneck of your computer network.
+Low voltage data and structured wiring and cabling installations require knowledge of network concepts, protocols, and testing equipment.
+If improperly designed, your data wiring solutions physical infrastructure could be the bottleneck of your computer network.

 Our team of computer network engineers work closely with you to produce a quality computer network optimized for performance and reliability.

 Innovative Dynamic Networks will work together with you or your architect to design a complete structured wiring infrastructure solution for your existing business or new construction.
 Our engineers have designed several new/retrofit data wiring that will cover all aspects of your IT to be able to deploy; Security camera systems, access control, VOIP Phone system, wireless systems, etc.

 Interpreting Cable Test Data